jscott0/dino-wiki/Distribution-Packages.md

-### Distribution repositories
-A dino package can be obtained from the following official distribution repositories
+Dino can be installed from the repositories of the following distributions:

 | OS                  | Package name |
 | ------------------- | ------ |